Hari Om Sharan

 Hari Om Sharan (26 September 1932 – 18 December 2007) was an Indian Hindu devotional singer and lyricist.
-He devoted most of his career to singing devotional songs in praise of Sita, Rama, and Hanuman.
-As a Bhajan singer in the 1970s he recorded albums such as Premanjali Pushpanjali, and Daata Ek Ram.
-During his musical career spanning over 35 years, he released over 20 Bhajan albums.
+Most of his career was dedicated to singing devotional songs in praise of Sita, Rama, and Hanuman.
+As a Bhajan singer in the 1970s, he recorded albums such as Premanjali Pushpanjali and Daata Ek Ram.
+During his musical career spanning over 35 years, he released over 20 devotional albums.

 Biography

 Early life

-Shri Hari Om Sharan was born in Lahore, now in Pakistan, on 26 September 1932.
-His family migrated to India, after the Partition of India in 1947.
+Shri Hari Om Sharan was born in Lahore, now Pakistan, on 26 September 1932.
+His family migrated to India after the Partition of India in 1947.

 Recording career

-He became a professional singer in 1973, singing his first album for HMV.
-During a trip to Guyana, he met Nandini, a Hindu Indo-Guyanese woman, whom he later married, and settled down with in India.
+He became a professional singer in 1973, singing his first album for His Master's Voice.
+During a trip to Guyana, he met Nandini, a Hindu Indo-Guyanese woman, whom he later married, and settled down within India.

 He appeared briefly in an English film, Holy Smoke!
 (1999), as a singer.